MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-esp32.md

 > [!NOTE]
 > The ESP32 device can **only** be plugged into the Traduci board 12-pin port labeled 'JD'.

-## Updating ESP32 Firmware manually
+## Updating ESP32 firmware manually

 This is required for first time setup of an ESP32 radio for use with the BTP Wi-Fi Coexistence tests.
 After first time setup, firmware updates to the device sled can be done via [Traduci.cmd](testing-BTP-hw-esp32.md#updating-esp32-firmware-via-traducicmd).